 Have you been spending the last few hours online looking for a simple IPL hair removal solution but couldn’t find what you were looking for?

-What the Philips Lumea IPL hair removal system reviews Say
+What Do Other Customers Say About the Philips Lumea IPL hair removal system?

 Virtually painless – When compared to other hair removal processes, like waxing, IPL hair removal is virtually painless.
 Most users said the only area where they felt a very mild pain sensation was around the bikini line.